Tracked price checks

 The honest bottom line

-The Sur-Ron Ultra Bee is the better *dirt bike* — more power, a chain mid-drive built for the rough, a bigger battery, and an ecosystem nothing else matches, which is why it earns the higher Score and stays near the top of our board.
-But the Onyx RCR is the better *road-and-range bike* — faster on top end, 40 lb lighter, lower-seated, chainless and low-maintenance, street-ready with a kit, and $1,500 cheaper.
+The Sur-Ron Ultra Bee is the better *dirt bike* — more power, a chain mid-drive built for the rough, a bigger battery, and an ecosystem nothing else matches, which keeps it near the top of our board.
+But the Onyx RCR is the better *road-and-range bike* — faster on top end, 40 lb lighter, lower-seated, chainless and low-maintenance, street-ready with a kit, $1,300 cheaper, and level with it on Score.
 Buy the Ultra Bee to ride trails and lean on the Sur-Ron network for years; buy the Onyx to commute, cover ground, and keep maintenance near zero.
 Be honest about which rider you are, and the choice is easy.

 VoltRipper is independent — we don't sell Onyx, Sur-Ron, or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ